-If you’re constantly worrying about your credit card debt, read this…
+If you’re constantly worrying about your debt, consider clearing credit card debt with bankruptcy

 Most credit cards create unsecured debt.
 This is the type of debt for which a creditor is unable to repossess your property or other items if you fail to pay it.
 The reason is that such creditors do not hold a security interest in any property as collateral for the money they lend you.